 Specifically, for Redis, you can use the Redis Object Cache plugin and for Memcached or Redis you can use LiteSpeed Cache or W3 Total cache plugin.

-Can we use Redis object cache with WP Rocket?
+Can we use the Redis object cache with WP Rocket?

 Yes, WP Rocket is one of the best caching plugins for WordPress websites.
 This plugin is required minimum configuration and gives the topmost results in performance.
 You can refer official blog post on WP Rocket related to object caching with the WP Rocket plugin to speed up the websites.